On local characterizations of Hida families of Siegel modular forms: Introduction

-In Theorem \ref{thm:nomore}, we need to compare the minimal $\GSp_4$ deformation ring appearing in Theorem \ref{thm:R=T} with a certain quotient of a nearly ordinary $\Gl_2$ deformation ring over a real quadratic field.
+In Theorem \ref{thm:nomore}, we need to compare the minimal $\GSp_4$ deformation ring appearing in \cite{DPmin} with a certain quotient of a nearly ordinary $\Gl_2$ deformation ring over a real quadratic field.
 A similar comparison is crucially used in \cite{MR4397038} where they compare a certain $\Gl_2$ deformation ring with a certain deformation ring of a character over an imaginary quadratic field.
 Under their hypotheses, the latter ring turns out to be isomorphic to an Iwasawa algebra in one variable and, in fact, isomorphic to the CM component of the ordinary Hecke algebra.
 We however do not impose an assumption of regularity on the nearly ordinary $\Gl_2$ deformation ring.
-We instead use a structure theorem of B\"ockle \cite{MR2392352} for nearly ordinary $\Gl_2$ deformation rings, along with the assertion of $R=\mathbb{T}$ from Theorem \ref{thm:R=T}, to deduce Theorem \ref{thm:nomore}.
+We instead use a structure theorem of B\"ockle \cite{MR2392352} for nearly ordinary $\Gl_2$ deformation rings, along with the assertion of $R=\mathbb{T}$ from \cite[Theorem 1]{DPmin}, to deduce Theorem \ref{thm:nomore}.
 As a result, our proof of Theorem \ref{thm:nomore} is significantly different from the proof of \cite[Theorem 1.4.1]{MR4397038}.
-As a by-product of Theorem \ref{thm:R=T}, we also establish in Theorem~\ref{thm:yoshidafamily} the uniqueness of $\GSp_4$ Hida families passing through a stable Yoshida lift with \textit{very regular weight}.
 We now describe our results in more detail.